 Since losing its capital status to Brasília in 1960, Rio has been in decline.
 Investment dried up, brains and businesses fled to arch-rival São Paulo and violence became endemic.
 The number of favelas, hill-side slums, grew exponentially.
 In these places, everything from traffic violations to murder seemed to go unpunished.
 The drug trade took hold.
 The city became divided into two different worlds.

 In October 2009, Rio won its bid to host the 2016 Olympics.
 This set off a $10 billion+ spending spree, focusing on athletic facilities but also including metro expansions, airport renovations and many more construction projects.
-Besides opening splashy new building, the authorities, spurred on by the progressive Mayor Eduardo Paes, are trying to crack down on crime.
+Besides opening splashy new buildings, the authorities, spurred on by the progressive Mayor Eduardo Paes, are trying to crack down on crime.
 One such effort is to retake control of several high-profile favelas.
 They did this by sending in battalions of special-operations police to remove the drug traffickers and then installed a community-based presence called “Pacifying Police Units”, or UPPs by their Portuguese initials.

 Over the past five years, the program has shown mixed, limited success.
 While there are over 1,000 favelas surrounding Rio just 17 UPPs have been set up in 68 communities.
 According to the government, the results have been overwhelmingly positive.
 Yet in the favelas, people describe the police forces as unprofessional, corrupt, and sorely underpaid.
 In some cases, innocent people have been shot by police forces during crime-fighting efforts.
 The already strained relationship between police and populace is close to breaking point.